The Karnataka Slum Clearance Board (KSCB) in its projects under 1st and 2nd phase slums (totaling 33 slums in

 3. Four (joint) letters to KSCB from the Deshyanagar People’s Committee, CIVIC and Mythri dated 21st May 2009, 1st June 2009, 9th June 2009 and 15th June 2009, requesting inter alia for provision of transit stay arrangements for those displaced by KSCB from Deshyanagar slum were submitted.
 No action was taken by any officers.

-9. On 2nd July 2009, for the first time, KSCB officials ask for a meeting with the community.
+9. On st time, KSCB officials ask for a meeting with the community.
 The Executive Engineer (EE) and Assist.
 Executive Engineer (AEE) discussed with the people.
 The EE admitted that it was a fault by the KSCB that it did not make provision in the budget under JNNURM in the first and second phase implementation.
 The EE admitted that with the experience of Deshyanagar the KSCB has consciously made a decision to budget this component in all the projects from the third phase.

 This is a major transformation in the approach while implementation of NURM by the KSCB.
 However the families of Deshyanagar continue to live on the pavements – after 40 days of displacement.
 The KSCB officials continue to assure that they will find a place sooner than later.